dimi-lab/MultimodalityHistoComb/README.md

 pip install pygmtools
 pip install cupy
 ```
-> There is issue to run the code with version 0.3.8 or after, like 0.3.8
+> There is issue to run the code with version 0.3.8

 > Python version <= 3.11.11
 ## Modules
 ### Preprocessing